 The media has exploded recently (at least in the hospitality and service industry world) about a sushi restaurant that tells their guests to not tip, their counterbalance is that they pay a higher wage which includes some benefits to their staff.

-There seems to have been a long time battle with trying to find a “solution” or “balance” to the customs of tipping and what service industry workers should be paid.
-I’ve been fortunate enough to have worked in both scenarios and each have their pro’s and con’s, and based on my experience these are my thoughts from working in both tipping and non-tipping cultures.
+There seems to have been a long-time battle with trying to find a “solution” or “balance” to the customs of tipping and what service industry workers should be paid.
+I’ve been fortunate enough to have worked in both scenarios and each has their pro’s and con’s, and based on my experience these are my thoughts from working in both tipping and non-tipping cultures.